CUrPLAN/Senior-Design-Capstone/README.md

 	1) Message stating whether or not the file uploaded successfully will be displayed.
 7) Option to add custom classes (user-entered class id/credits, for an elective class or a missing class)
 	1) Message appears if the custom class was not able to be added.

+### Development Notes
+For notes about the development decisions or structure, check developmentREADME.md.